top of page

 The theory behind EMDR (which is based on the Adaptive Information Processing Model) suggests that experiences have to be successfully processed in the brain in order for us to experience mental and physical wellness.

-The trouble is, when we go through something that’s emotionally painful or disturbing, our body’s state of high arousal can cause disruptions to our brain's information processing system, meaning that certain memories will be inadequately processed.
+When we go through something that’s emotionally painful or disturbing, our body’s state of high arousal can cause disruptions to our brain's information processing system, meaning that certain memories will be inadequately processed.
 Insufficiently processed memories can become stuck in time, and anything in the present that reminds us of that experience (even if subconsciously) can trigger the thoughts, feelings, and beliefs that we had at the time of the incident itself.
 In other words, the past becomes present.
 Thus, it is only through accessing and reprocessing these painful memories that we can stop feeling triggered.

 Think of EMDR as giving your brain a “software update” by finding old, unprocessed memories and updating them with new, more adaptive information so that you can feel triggered less often and live a life that’s more aligned with your current context, beliefs, and desires.